julzaza/wildwitchherbs/_posts/2025-07-01-lunar-gardening-folklore.md

 ## Soon: Moon-Tended Seeds for Sale

-I’ll soon be offering *Artemisia annua* seeds grown and harvested with moon phases in mind — no chemicals, no shortcuts, no nonsense.
+We are offering **[Artemisia Annua Tea, Tincture and Seeds](/shop)** grown and harvested with moon phases in mind — no chemicals, no shortcuts, no nonsense.
 Just bitter, strong Balkan medicine, raised with rhythm.

-Watch this space if you want seeds that carry stories, not just genetics.

 ---